Daltonic/slack-clone/README.md

 ```

 11. Make sure to exclude **app.config.js** in your gitIgnore file from being exposed online.
-12. Run the following command to install the CometChat SDK.
+12. Run the following command to install the app.

 ```sh
     npm install